About Macro Watch

 Every two weeks, I upload a new video in which I analyze the forces and events currently impacting the global economy and moving the markets.
-Each video tends to be 15 to 20 minutes long and contains 20 to 30 downloadable slides and charts.
-The Introduction To Macro Watch video (above) will give you an idea of what to expect.
+Each video tends to be 15 to 25 minutes long and contains 30 to 50 downloadable slides and charts.

 I never make investment recommendations (although I do share my opinions on the outlook for the economy and the financial markets).
 Instead, my goal is to provide you with a framework that will enable you to make better investment decisions for yourself, if you are an investor, or to understand more clearly the way the global economy and financial markets work now if you are a policymaker, journalist, business executive or student.

-Upon joining, members also have access to my two video courses:
+Subscribers also have access to two introductory video courses: